Telling family and friends

 Let the person know where to go for support

 If possible, make sure the person you are telling has someone who can support them after the conversation.

 Dementia doesn’t only affect people with the condition.
 It also changes the lives of family and friends.
 We can provide them with support throughout this process.

 If they are unsure who to turn to, encourage them to speak with their doctor or contact the National Dementia Helpline.
-They can call the helpline on 1800 100 500 from 8.00am to 8.00pm weekdays, send an email, or chat online (via webchat).
+They can contact the National Dementia Helpline on 1800 100 500.
+You can also send the National Dementia Helpline an email or chat online (via webchat).

 It’s hard to share a dementia diagnosis with anyone, but with children, it can be especially challenging.
 Children may take a dementia diagnosis the hardest, as their parent or grandparent’s caretaker role may change.

 Kids may struggle to stay patient when repeating stories or questions, which they can feel guilty about, too.
 They also may feel a sense of rejection, particularly if their loved one does not always remember who they are.

 Watch the following video: ‘How do you feel about having a loved one with dementia?’ to see children’s experiences of having a parent or grandparent with dementia.
 Or, read the video transcript.